-Introducing Slackbot, Your Context-Aware AI Agent for Work | Slack
+Introducing Slackbot, your context-aware AI agent for work | Slack

 Your personal AI agent for work, built into Slack

-Most AI tools are like interns who haven’t read the brief yet, and you have to spend half your time catching them up.
+Most AI tools are like interns who haven’t read the brief yet, and you have to spend half your time helping them to get caught up.
 Slackbot is the teammate that was in the meeting with you.
-When AI doesn’t understand your conversations, priorities, or how your business runs, it just creates more work.
+When AI doesn’t understand your conversations or priorities, or how your business runs, it just creates more work.

 Context is the key

 Because it lives inside Slack, Slackbot understands how you and your team speak and how decisions actually get made.
-It’s informed by your messages and files, but it sees only what you can see, always respecting the permissions already in place.
-This context makes Slackbot more accurate and helpful, so you can move from “hunting” to “doing” instantly.
+It’s informed by your messages and files, but it only sees what you can see, always respecting the permissions that are already in place.
+This context makes Slackbot more accurate and helpful, so you can instantly move from ‘hunting’ to ‘doing’.

 How it works

-It uses your actual work to create personalized briefings, clarify complex conversations, draft content in your voice, and surface insights you might otherwise miss.
-It can prepare you for meetings, help you navigate cross-functional complexity, and transform scattered inputs into clear, actionable outputs — all while staying grounded in the information you already have access to.
+It uses your actual work to create personalised briefings, clarify complex conversations, draft content in your voice and surface insights that you might otherwise miss.
+It can prepare you for meetings, help you to navigate cross-functional complexity and transform scattered inputs into clear, actionable outputs – all while staying grounded in the information that you already have access to.

-When you ask it a question, Slackbot evaluates the people you collaborate with, the channels you’re active in, the files and canvases you share, and the systems connected through enterprise search.
-It draws from signals like recent conversations, calendars, and shared documents and project decisions.
-Slackbot combines all of this into a complete understanding of your projects and team and then uses AI to synthesize insights, generate content, and structure information in ways that match your style and workflows.
+When you ask it a question, Slackbot evaluates the people that you collaborate with, the channels you’re active in, the files and canvases you share and the systems connected through enterprise search.
+It draws from signals such as recent conversations, calendars, shared documents and project decisions.
+Slackbot combines all of this into a complete understanding of your projects and team and then uses AI to synthesise insights, generate content and structure information in ways that match your style and workflows.

-The result is an experience that feels intuitive and personal: an AI agent that understands your role, your preferences, your projects, and the flow of work across your organization.
+The result is an experience that feels intuitive and personal: an AI agent that understands your role, your preferences, your projects and the flow of work across your organisation.

 See Slackbot in action